"Quality education is education that works for every child

 “45% of Nigeria’s estimated 170 million population are below the age 15.”

 We are exploring this huge learning opportunity to end illiteracy, one book and one child at a time.

-Our approach is a tested and research-proven human-centered design, hinged on empowering students with access to books and providing full supports to deliver the literacy goals.
+Our approach is a tested and research-proven human-centered design, hinged on empowering students with access to books, and providing full supports to encourage them to read, to deliver the literacy goals.

-We set up libraries for beneficiary schools, and in addition, we provide textbooks and writing materials to individual student to follow up their reading at home, to ensure continuity, especially given that they spend more time at home than in school.
+We set up libraries for beneficiary schools, and in addition, we provide textbooks and writing materials to individual students to follow up their reading at home.
+This is to ensure continuity, especially given that they spend more time at home than in school.

-The latter has been critical to our impact during Covid-19 lockdown, with schools closed for months.
+The latter was critical to our impact during Covid-19 lockdown, with schools closed for months.

 Our book supply chain is a complex network that rely entirely on the goodwill and activities of our volunteers, donors and partners.